 Whether you use herbs fresh from the garden or line your pantry with cute jars filled with dried herbs, here’s the how-to on harvesting and drying.

 Herbs grown for the seeds should be harvested when seed heads turn brown.
 Put the seed heads in paper lunch-sized bags for drying.
 Add a few holes in the side of the bags for air circulation.
 The seeds are ready when you can shake the seeds loose.
-Store in airtight jars.
+Store in airtight jars or mylar pouches.

 Drying on a Rack – Lay branches of herbs in a single layer on a drying rack.
 Before storing, make sure your herbs are completely dry.
 It will take a few days.
 When in doubt, leave it out to dry another day or two more.